cloud-66-internal/help.cloud66.com/_includes/references/integrations/integration-with-weave-scope.md

 ```

-## Step 3: Commit and redeploy your stack
+## Step 3: Commit and redeploy your application

-Commit the changes to the CustomConfig git reposity and redeploy your stack.
+Commit the changes to the CustomConfig git reposity and redeploy your application.

 #### Note
 <div class="notice"><p>